affinir/affinirum/README.md

-# expression-evaluation
+# Affinirum
-A recursive descent parser for efficient evaluation of algorithmic expressions.
+A scripting language with a recursive descent parser for efficient evaluation of algorithmic expressions.

-Parser supports boolean expressions, regular algebraic expressions, various numeric, buffer, string, array, and object functions.
+Language supports boolean expressions, regular algebraic expressions, various numeric, buffer, string, array, and object functions.
-It also supports global, and local variables, along with first-order functions and type checking.
+It also supports global, and local variables, along with first-order functions and shallow type checking.

 Supports boolean, algebraic, conditional expressions and loops, along with a comprehensive set of numeric, buffer, string, array, and object functions.